 We give the namesake of this game two thumbs down, but the pool game is a solid 10 in our book.
 Be sure to set the bar high when you define the rules of engagement before shouldering up.
 Chicken fights are played with a minimum of four participants (two “bases” and two “chickens” who each climbs onto the other player’s shoulders).
 A chicken can push, pull, tickle, tackle, splash the other chicken off of its base to dominate as World Chicken Champion (until the next round, anyway).

 This variation on colors involves one person—the “it” one—being named the chef.
 Other players pick their favorite pizza topping and group together.
 When the chef calls out their topping, those players swim to the other side of the pool.
 If the chef catches you, however, you go straight into the pizza “oven” (the out area, usually on the stairs or along one wall).

 Little mermaids take turns swimming like a mermaid with their ankles together, then go underwater and rocket out of the water with their arms in the air (a la Ariel in the Little Mermaid) to see who can jump the highest out of the water.

 Racers become human submarines as they race underwater to see who can get the farthest without emerging for air.
-The key to a successful sumariner is a strong start, followed by efficient flutter kicks.
-Some have been known to dive deep early so not to lose momentum on the surface mid-pool.
+The key to a successful submariner is a strong start, followed by efficient flutter kicks.
+Some have been known to dive deep early so as not to lose momentum on the surface mid-pool.